marcpaterno/profiled-fc-cpu/README.md

 This program demonstrate the use of a simple parallelization of otherwise serial local minimization.
 It uses the Rosenbrock function in *n* dimensions; it runs in about 45 seconds in 1000 dimensions on a 12-core M2 MacBook pro.

+### dlib_parallel_rastrigin_example_5d

+This is similar to `dlib_parallel_rastrigin_example` except that it uses an argument type that has its size fixed at compile time, rather than at run time.
+This allows measurement of the performance cost of using the more flexible run time size.

+### dlib_serial_rosenbrock_example

+This does a local minimization of the Rosenbrock function in arbitrary dimensions, starting from a point specified by the user.
+It counts both the number of steps and the number of calls to the Rosenbrock function made by the minimizer.